TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 4/Ruth 4.18.md

 ---

-Now these are the generations of Perez: Perez begat Hezron,
+Now this is the history of the generations of Perez: Perez became the father of Hezron,